Star pufferfish

 butterflyfish

-Black-backed butterflyfish (left) and eight-banded butterflyfish.
+Spot banded butterflyfish (left) and Black-backed butterflyfish.

 gobies, blenny and lizardfish